Treo 755p

 The Treo 755p is a smartphone developed by Palm, Inc. It was released on May 15, 2007 as the first CDMA Treo without an aerial antenna.
 This Treo has a form factor similar to that of the GSM Treo 680, and is equipped with the full Palm OS.
 It has been described as a Treo 700p in a Treo 680's body.

 Carriers

-The Treo 755p is no longer sold through any USA based carrier, but was previously available through Sprint Nextel, Verizon Wireless, Alltel, and Telus.
+The Treo 755p was previously available through Sprint Nextel, Verizon Wireless, Alltel, and Telus.
 In Canada, the Treo 755p was available from Telus Mobility.